Basharkhan7776/Solana-Launchpad/README.md

-# Solana Launchpad
+# SolSoil

-A modern Solana wallet and launchpad dApp built with React, Vite, and Solana Wallet Adapter.
+A modern Solana wallet and launchpad dApp built with Next.js, React, and Solana Wallet Adapter.

 ---